Best Criminal Justice Schools in California

 Accreditation of Criminal Justice Schools in California

 Accredited criminal justice schools in California meet high standards for educating students.
-Independent, nonprofit accrediting agencies grant accreditation to schools and programs in California and around the country.
+Independent nonprofit agencies grant accreditation to schools and programs in California and around the country.

 When researching programs, make sure to check the school’s accreditation status.
-Attending an accredited college allows you to apply for federal financial aid.
-You’ll also qualify for more transfer credits and meet graduate school and employer requirements.
+Attending an accredited college allows you to apply for federal financial aid and qualify for more transfer credits.
+You may also need to earn a degree from an accredited school to meet graduate school and employer requirements.

 The best colleges in California will hold accreditation from one of the following agencies: